Non-Standard Testing Application and Policy

 Applicants are encouraged to file the request as early as possible with their bar exam applications, but not later than the deadlines listed above.

-An applicant may submit an emergency request for special testing accommodations after the deadlines if the applicant subsequently suffered a disability that would necessitate special testing accommodations.
+An applicant may submit an emergency request for non-standard testing accommodations after the deadlines if the applicant subsequently suffered a disability that would necessitate non-standard testing accommodations.

 Decision by Board of Governors

 The Board of Governors will review the request as early as practicable prior to the exam, generally in January and June.
-Each applicant’s request for special accommodations is assessed individually.
+Each applicant’s request for non-standard testing accommodations is assessed individually.
 The applicant will be advised if additional information is required and of the Board’s decision.

 The Board may deny or defer a request if there is not sufficient time remaining before the exam to make a determination on the merits or to provide appropriate accommodations.

-The executive director is authorized to allow a reapplicant similar special accommodations which had previously been approved by the Board of Governors, provided the reapplicant has demonstrated that the disability is continuing.
+The Executive Director is authorized to allow a reapplicant similar non-standard testing accommodations which had previously been approved by the Board of Governors, provided the reapplicant has demonstrated that the disability is continuing.

 Any reapplicant request for more time than that previously granted by the Board of Governors must be approved by the Board.
 A request for different accommodations shall be treated as a new request and subject to all the requirements for an original application.

 Applicants who are Breastfeeding

-The Bar Association recognizes that breastfeeding is not a "disability," but a normal condition that may require some special accommodations if an applicant will need to pump milk or breastfeed during the examination period.
+The Bar Association recognizes that breastfeeding is not a "disability," but a normal condition that may require some non-standard accommodations if an applicant will need to pump milk or breastfeed during the examination period.
 An applicant seeking accommodations should contact the Bar Association to discuss the accommodations that may be available and the procedure for requesting such accommodations.